 We decided to take advantage of the attractive twilight rates that start after 3 pm.
 While we arrived at The Els Club a little later than we had intended, we still had plenty of time to play.
-So, after quickly exploring the pro-shop, and hitting a couple of balls on the driving range, we made our way to the first tee.
-Par at Teluk Datai is 72, and it measures 6734-yards from the Black tees.
-I played it one tee forward from the more manageable 6398-yard Silver tees.
-There are 2 additional forward tees that make the course playable for all abilities.
+So, after quickly exploring the Pro Shop, and hitting a couple of balls on the driving range, we made our way to the first tee.

 The Most Beautiful Hole on the Most Beautiful Golf Course

 The sixth hole removes you temporarily away from the ocean, just to have the seventh hole return you back to where you belong.
-Named Teluk Datai, the 580-yard par 5 was, in a word, breath-taking!
+Named Teluk Datai, the 520-meter (569-yard) par 5 was, in a word, breathtaking!
 Here is truly where a picture is worth a thousand words.

-The downhill 404-yard par 4 eleventh was our favorite hole of this stretch.
+The downhill 370-meter (405-yard) par 4 eleventh was the best hole of this stretch.
 As we made our way from the tenth green to the eleventh tee box, we were greeted by a good-sized troop of monkeys.
 It was then obvious to us why the eleventh is named Dusky Leaf.

-Solitude, the extreme downhill 140-yard par 3 fifteenth is a fun one-shooter.
+Solitude, the extreme downhill 138-meter (151-yard) par 3 fifteenth is a fun one-shooter.
 I guessed the elevation drop to be one club, only to end up being one club too long.

-The theme of correct club selection off the tee continued to the sixteenth hole, called Paradise Found.
+The theme of correct club selection off the tee continued to the 374-meter (409-yard) sixteenth hole, called Paradise Found.
 With an uphill sharp dogleg right in front of me, I didn’t know what to hit off the tee.
-I was certain that if I hit driver straight, it would be too much club and would have put me in trouble.
+I was certain that if I hit my driver straight, it would be too much club and would have put me in trouble.
 So, I elected to play it safe and hit 5-iron off the tee.
 Unfortunately, this wasn’t enough club (for me anyway) to reach the bend in the fairway.
-Now that we have played it, we know that a hybrid or 3 wood would have been the better play.
+Now that we have played it, we know that 3-wood or hybrid would have been the better play.
 This would have allowed us to get to the top of the hill so that we would have had a view of the green.
 And oh, what a beautiful view it is.
 I guess we can live with making bogey on Paradise.